Graduate from school, move to the big city. It’s a well-worn path. For years, that destination was synonymous with New York City.

 “That’s huge,” Kira says.
 “That and the natural scenery.”

-For this study, we looked at more than 30,000 anonymized Earnest loan applicants, and our analysis focused on those who graduated from a college or university within the previous three months to five years.
+For this study, we looked at more than 30,000 anonymized Earnest student loans refinance applicants, and our analysis focused on those who graduated from a college or university within the previous three months to five years.

 Graphic 1: “Graduates of Top 25 Schools Move to West Coast”